CAHPS Adult Hospital Survey

-- CMS also provides summary analyses for current and historic Hospital Survey results.
+- Summary Analyses: CMS also provides summary analyses for current and historic Hospital Survey results.

-- Many organizations produce public reports that show survey results for hospitals at the local or State level.
+- Local and Regional Reports: Many organizations produce public reports that show survey results for hospitals at the local or State level.

 Beginning in 2002, CMS partnered with the Agency for Healthcare Research and Quality (AHRQ) to develop and test a survey of patients' experiences with hospital care.
-AHRQ carried out a rigorous scientific process, including a public call for measures; review of literature; cognitive interviews; consumer focus groups; stakeholder input; a three-state pilot test; extensive psychometric analyses; consumer testing; and numerous small-scale field tests.
-During this process, CMS provided three separate opportunities for the public to comment on HCAHPS, and responded to well over one thousand comments.
+AHRQ carried out a rigorous scientific process, including a public call for measures; a literature review; cognitive interviews; consumer focus groups, stakeholder input, a three-state pilot test, extensive psychometric analyses, consumer testing, and numerous small-scale field tests.
+During this process, CMS provided three separate opportunities for the public to comment on HCAHPS and responded to well over one thousand comments.

 The CAHPS Hospital Survey was first endorsed by the National Quality Forum (NQF) in May 2005.
 In December 2005, the federal Office of Management and Budget gave its final approval for the national implementation of HCAHPS for public reporting purposes.
 CMS implemented the HCAHPS survey in October 2006, and the first public reporting of HCAHPS results occurred in March 2008.
 In January 2015, NQF renewed its endorsement of the CAHPS Adult Hospital Survey.
 The survey, its methodology, and the results it produces are in the public domain.